Recent dementia diagnosis

 Having a diagnosis of dementia doesn’t necessarily mean you have to stop driving.
 You can continue to drive for as long as it is safe to do so.

-You may find it helpful to use this NHS driving decision making tool (PDF, 5.8MB)
+The Alzheimer's Society guide on driving and dementia includes more information on driving after a dementia diagnosis.
+You may also find it helpful to use this NHS driving decision making tool (PDF, 5.8MB).

 Employment